sami-cseseu/FlowDroidLSPDemo/README.md

 ## Build FlowDroidLSPDemo with Maven

-1. Build MagpieBridge by yourself using the [MagpieBridge DataFlowExtension](https://github.com/MagpieBridge/DataFlowExtension) release.
+1. Build MagpieBridge by yourself using the [MagpieBridge DataFlowExtension](https://github.com/MagpieBridge/DataFlowExtension).
 2. Check out develop branch of this repository, install it with `mvn install -DskipTests`.
 3. A jar file called `flowdroid-lsp-demo-0.0.1-SNAPSHOT.jar` will be created in the `target` directory.
 Use it to configure the a language server in an editor following the step 11 from this [tutorial](https://github.com/MagpieBridge/MagpieBridge/wiki/Create-your-first-project-with-MagpieBridge)